New Delhi and scores of Indian districts under lockdown to contain coronavirus spread

 MUMBAI/ NEW DELHI (Reuters) - New Delhi will be under lockdown until March 31, the Indian capital’s government announced on Sunday, seeking to keep citizens indoors to prevent the spread of coronavirus and giving police powers to punish violators.

-The city’s borders with neighboring states will be sealed and public transport will be suspended, said the city’s chief minister, Arvind Kejriwal.
+The city’s borders with neighbouring states will be sealed and public transport will be suspended, said the city’s chief minister, Arvind Kejriwal.

 “We have learnt this from the world that the less you venture outside, the less you come in contact with the world that much we can save ourselves,” Kejriwal told reporters.